 The plug-in hybrid X2 xDrive25e features a 1.5-litre three-pot petrol engine and a single electric motor fed by a 10kWh lithium-ion battery for a pure-electric driving range of 32 miles, as long as you keep it charged.
 That takes around five hours from a standard domestic socket, or three-and-a-bit hours if you have a BMW 7.4kWh i Wallbox fitted.
 39-41g/km CO2 figures, depending on trim, make the X2 potentially advantageous for company car drivers who’ll face reduced Benefit-in-Kind tax.

-Depending on specification, the X2 should hold on to around 49% of its value after three years and 36,000 miles of ownership, with the 18i M Sport model performing a little better at 50 per cent.
+Depending on specification, the X2 should hold on to around 47 per cent of its value after three years and 36,000 miles of ownership, with the 18i M Sport model performing a little better at 50 per cent.

 In this review